SanderMertens/flecs/docs/Manual.md

 }
 ```

 The second time the `ECS_COMPONENT` macro is evaluated, the first instance will be found and returned.
-Note that because these macro's may declare variables, they cannot be defined twice in the same C scope.
+Note that because these macros may declare variables, they cannot be defined twice in the same C scope.

 ### Error handling
 As a result of the idempotent design of many operations, the API has a very small error surface.
 There are essentially two conditions under which an operation is unable to fulfill its postcondition: